Zweihander-Main/torystories.stream/README.md

 2. Preview deploys run on PR
 3. PR manually merged or merged through UI
 4. E2E tests run on new code
-5. If passed, branch pushed into `netlify`
+5. If passed, branch pushed into `cloudflare`

 ## Scripts